By Tom Barnes

 I did my Divemaster training at Trawangan Dive Centre (TDC) out on a small island called Gili Trawangan (Gili T), in Indonesia.
-This is an incredible place to do your training, as you’re literally living on an island paradise during your course.
-The Gilis have breathtaking diving on offer with: beautiful corals, vast schools of fish and turtles (it’s honestly weird if you don’t see a turtle on a dive!).
+This is an incredible place to do your dive training, as you’re literally living on an island paradise during your course.
+The Gilis have breathtaking diving on offer with beautiful coral reefs, vast schools of fish and turtles (it’s honestly weird if you don’t see a turtle on a dive!).

-The team at TDC is second to none.
-Their passion for diving and looking after the marine life is immediately apparent; and they will pass this enthusiasm over to you too!
+The team at TDC is probably best on the planet.
+Their passion for diving and looking after marine life is immediately apparent and they will pass this enthusiasm over to you too!
 You will make so many friends throughout the course with the instructors and other fellow DMTs (Divemaster trainees).
 By the end of my time on the Gilis, they honestly felt like family to me.

 As for the island itself, it is easily accessible from Bali or Lombok, and even if you’re hopeless at travel send a quick email to TDC and they can advise you on getting there.

-Gili T is very tiny island, which is great!
-There are no cars on the island meaning you’ll get around either on foot, bike or horsecart (cidomo).
-Big tip is to get a bike, you can buy one pretty cheap and resell it when you decide to leave.
+Gili Trawangan is a very tiny island, which is great!
+There are no cars on the island meaning you’ll get around either on foot, bike, or horsecart (cidomo).
+My big tip is to get a bike, you can buy one pretty cheap and re-sell it when you decide to leave.
 This way you save time and money.

 Though Gili Trawangan is small it is bursting with life!
 There’s a wide variety of restaurants on the island and all have very affordable prices.
 If conscious of spending money, try the local warungs (small food place) slightly inward the island away from the main strip as they are the cheapest.
 They typically serve only Indonesian food (but not always) for that authentic experience.